bouvet/same-same/README.md

 5. Run *npm start* from the root level of the project.
 This should install all further dependencies and fire up the application.

 6. Access the application at <yourip>:<theportspecified> (e.g. localhost:3000).

+##Questions
+All the questions in the application is confugured in the [question_service.js](./public/js/services/question_service.js) file.
+The question images can be found in the [question folder](./public/images/questions/).

 ##Branching
 ###Master